MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 - Premium Per User workspaces do not qualify as Premium capacity workspaces.

 - *Sharing* content with a colleague outside of your domain does not require a Premium capacity.
-For example, if you are aaron@contoso.com, you can share with anyone@fabrikam.com, but you can't **subscribe** anyone@fabrikam.com, and they can't subscribe to shared content unless that content is hosted in a Premium capacity.
+For example, if you are aaron@contoso.com, you can share with anyone@fabrikam.com, but you can't **subscribe** anyone@fabrikam.com, unless that content is hosted in a Premium capacity.

+- External users can't subscribe themselves to reports or dashboards, even if they have been added as guest users.

 ## Subscribe to paginated reports